butfirstchai.com

 • 💬 Comments

-Let me tell you, this is a very basic chocolate date ball recipe without any nuts or seeds or oats.
+Let me tell you, this is a basic chocolate date ball recipe without any nuts, seeds or oats.
 I wanted to keep this purely chocolate and dates with a bit of flavouring to bring out the best of both.
-The dates chocolate mixture comes together while kneading with coconut oil.
-Does this sound like brownie date balls made in a sugar free kitchen?
+The mixture comes together while kneading with a touch of coconut oil.
+Does this sound like brownie date balls made in a sugar-free kitchen?

 ingredients for date chocolate balls